 Other cities with municipal electric utilities have experienced the following benefits:

-- Freedom to choose how our electricity is generated
+- Freedom to choose how electricity is generated

-- Ability to develop programs and services unique to Boulder—ones that can support our clean tech entrepreneurial community, ensure a just transition and enhance the resilience of our social and physical infrastructure.
+- Ability to develop programs and services unique to each community.
+For instance, many utilities support clean tech entrepreneurial community, ensure a just transition and enhance the resilience of social and physical infrastructure.

-- Options to keep more of our energy dollars local.
+- Options to keep more energy dollars local.

 - Lower costs for all customers over time.

 - Power to invest in the reliability and resilience of our infrastructure.